Rustum Roy

 Rustum Roy (July 3, 1924 – August 26, 2010) was a physicist, born in India, who became a professor at Pennsylvania State University and was a leader in materials research.
 As an advocate for interdisciplinarity, he initiated a movement of materials research societies and, outside of his multiple areas of scientific and engineering expertise, wrote impassioned pleas about the need for a fusion of religion and science and humanistic causes.

 Later in life he held visiting professorships in materials science at Arizona State University, and in medicine at the University of Arizona.

 Early life and education

 Roy was born in Ranchi, Bihar Province, India, the son of Narenda Kumar and Rajkumari Roy.

 Rustum took a Cambridge School Certificate from Saint Paul's School Darjeeling.
 Rustum studied physical chemistry at Patna University, gaining his bachelor's degree in 1942 and master's degree in 1944.
 The following year he began study at Pennsylvania State University and earned his Ph.D. in engineering ceramics in 1948.

-Rustum Roy married Della Marie Martin on June 8 that year.
+Rustum Roy married fellow materials scientist Della Marie Martin on June 8 that year.